 It’s important to remember that as a game journalist, you cover all aspects of the industry, including all genres of games.
 Perhaps when you climb the ranks and become a renowned journalist working for Play magazine or PC Gamer, you’ll get to pick and choose the games you review.

 Until then, you’ll have to remain professional, playing and reviewing all kinds of games, from horror to adventure, side-scroller to shooter.
 Even if they aren’t your ‘cup of tea’.
-Versatility, the ability to remain objective and a willingness to learn is always favourable in the eyes of potential future employers.
+Versatility, the ability to remain objective, and a willingness to learn are always favorable in the eyes of potential future employers.